-As of June 2023, the Colorado All Payer Claims Database (CO APCD) contained over one billion claims spanning 2013 through 2021.
-These claims were submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS).
+The Colorado All Payer Claims Database (CO APCD) contains over 1.1 billion claims, with more added every month.
+These claims are submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS).
 The CO APCD does not contain claims for people covered by Federal health insurance programs such as the Veterans Administration, TRICARE federal employees, or Indian Health Services, and does not include information for uninsured Coloradans.

-Analysis of 2022 claims shows that the CO APCD holds information for approximately 70% of insured individuals in Colorado with medical coverage, reflecting over 5 million lives in total across all coverage types (medical, dental and pharmacy).
-Forty commercial payers submitted claims in 2022 along with Medicaid and Medicare FFS.
+The CO APCD holds information for over 70% of insured individuals in Colorado with medical coverage, representing over 5.6 million lives in total across all coverage types (medical, dental and pharmacy).
+As of this post, thirty-five commercial payers submitted claims in 2024 along with Medicaid and Medicare FFS.

-This is the middle installment of a series focusing on CO APCD data submitted by payer line of business – commercial health plans, Medicaid, and Medicare.
+This is the middle installment of a series focusing on CO APCD data submitted by payer line of business – commercial health plans, Medicaid, and Medicare (FFS and Advantage).
 The data in each line of business has different nuances that are helpful to be aware of when using the CO APCD.

 Managing Medicaid in Colorado